 Informative leaflets that cover over 150 insect, weed, pathogen, and rodent pests of gardens, landscapes, homes, and structures.
 Available as PDF files or online.

 Keep this handy card set in your pocket for quick identification of vegetable, melon, and fruit tree pests.

 Carry these 46 pocket-sized laminated cards in the field as handy references for identifying and monitoring major diseases and pest insects and mites and their natural enemies in California landscapes.

-An online interactive resource for planting and maintaining healthy lawns.
 Includes sections on turf selection, irrigating, mowing and fertilizing properly, and how to diagnose and solve problems.
 Advice is appropriate for home gardeners and managers of parks, school grounds, and other low-maintenance turf in California.

-IPM books for gardens, landscape and floriculture
+IPM books for gardens, landscapes, and floriculture

-Statewide IPM Program staff members work closely with area IPM advisors, farm advisors, specialists, and researchers to develop state-of-the-art educational materials that reflect the newest
+Statewide IPM Program staff members work closely with area IPM advisors, farm advisors, specialists, and researchers to develop state-of-the-art educational materials that reflect the newest advances in pest management.